20.9 Determining the Findings of an Adult Abuse/Neglect/Exploitation Investigation

 Footnotes

-1. The investigative findings are only used to determine whether an adult has been abused, neglected or exploited and whether department services are necessary for the alleged victim.
+1. The investigative findings are only used to determine whether an adult has been abused, neglected, or exploited and whether department services are necessary for the alleged victim.

 Documents